Calcifer777/C-11-Primer-Notes/README.md

 The `unsigned char` type holds values from 0 to 255. `signed char` holds values rom -128 to 127.

-#### Type Conversion
+### Type Conversion

 * Assigning a non-`bool` arithmetic type to a `bool` object, the result is false iff the value is 0; otherwise 1.
 Viceversa, the result is 1 if true, 0 if false.
 * Assigning a floating-point value to an integer type truncates the decimal part.
 Viceversa, the decimal part is set to 0.
 * Assigning an out-of-range value to an unsigned type returns remainder of the value modulo the number of values the target type can hold; the value "wraps around" the type ranges.
 * Assigning an out-of-range value to a signed type returns undefined (the program might work or crash or produce "wrong" values).
-Program that use implementation-defined behavior are called *nonportable*.
+Programs that use implementation-defined behavior are called *nonportable*.

 In expression that mix signed and unsigned values, the signed values are automatically converted to unsigned.

-##### Literals
+### Literals

 Integer literals can be represented in decimal, octal (leading `0`), and hexadecimal form (`0x`).